The Path from Survival Mode to Flourishing

 Through my own experience, I began noticing the sequence in real time.

-Then the story would form in my mind.
+The story that formed in my mind.

 Then the urge to act.